 Client: Scottish government

 Wall was yet to be appointed when SES successfully tendered for the Queensferry Crossing – he joined in August last year – but he is clear about what enabled the company to win the project.
-It was the focus on BIM and prefabrication, he says, which enabled SES to come up with a prefabricated services strategy that reduced costs, programme time, and the amount of labour hours spent working
+It was the focus on BIM and prefabrication, he says, which enabled SES to come up with a prefabricated services strategy that reduced costs, programme time, and the amount of labour hours spent working at height.

 ‘On every project we look to come up with a prefabrication strategy, which takes as much of the work offsite as possible,’ says Wall.
 The company’s 15 years’ experience of BIM helped to coordinate the complex cable and pipework runs within the modules, says Wall.
 ‘We carry significant inhouse design resource, a fairly significant BIM team and we’re BIM Level 2 accredited.’